are a unique experience in lodging. Here are the important things

 have a communal kitchen for your use with cooking gear and a gas

 provide bed linens and blankets and request that you do not bring your own.
 Sleeping bags strictly forbidden.
 This provides protection against bedbugs.
-We can provide towels, but prefer if you bring your own.
+We provide towels, but prefer if you bring your own.

 have a nice, odor free outhouse using the sawdust